 Mr. Tulezi:

 “Kenya has a better workforce for the flower industry.
 It also has the technology to facilitate ease in transactions.
-Nairobi also has better-developed infrastructure.
+Nairobi also has a better-developed infrastructure.
 Kenyan skies are open and any airline can lift flower products to any market destination globally.
 The government also has little control over the flower industry therefore any investor can easily get into the flower industry in the country."

 Other factors such as Kenya’s workforce which is, by and large, well-educated, adequately trained in floriculture, and hardworking enough also come into play to ensure that the country remains highly productive in floriculture.